The Kuklinski Family

 Benna: “On the cowshed side of the house, Dad built a bridge to take horses across.
 There was big flood coming from the back, into these two ponds, from aunty May-gee’s and uncle Joe-gee’s.
 The water came right up to a poplar tree where Mum used to hang the clothes out on the line.
-One of the boys fell in, Tom I think it was, and mum had to drag him out, and she was washing him.
+One of the boys fell in, Tom I think it was, and mum had to drag him out.
 Just about every one of the boys fell in the blooming creek.

 “I can remember Dad taking one pond away and leaving the big pond and a drain, quite deep, because there was water coming from mum’s sister’s place, next door.”4